Overview of General Call for Presentations

-The 34th CSUN Assistive Technology Conference invites submissions of papers for this conference to be held March 11-15, 2019 at the Anaheim Marriott hotel.
+The 38th CSUN Assistive Technology Conference invites submissions of presentations for this conference to be held March 13-17, 2023, at the Anaheim Marriott.
 The CSUN AT Conference is the world's longest-running and largest conference of its kind on the topic of assistive technology and the positive impact on persons with disabilities.
-The conference draws more than 4,500 persons annually who attend sessions, visit the exhibit halls, and participate in affiliate meetings and informal gatherings.

 - Employment & Workplace

 - Gaming & Interactive Entertainment

 - Healthcare & Rehabilitation